oliverroick/oliverroick.net/src/about.md

 # About {#about-h1}

 I'm a geographer who writes code.
 Previously, I have built software to document and report on land rights, to support community and participatory mapping, and to analyse and visualise crowd-sourced geographic information.
+I now work at [Development Seed](https://developmentseed.org).

 I live and work in London, UK.